velvetkevorkian/preact-ssr/tutorial.md

 ## Why server rendered?
 Why Preact?

 Basically, it's fast.
 Sending as much as you can via HTML means less work to do on the client to make it work; using a lightweight framework like Preact means you're sending less JavaScript on the wire, which translates to a faster user experience, especially on slower devices (i.e. most Android phones - start with [this article by Alex Russell](https://infrequently.org/2017/10/can-you-afford-it-real-world-web-performance-budgets/) if you want to delve into the numbers).
 For content-heavy sites, it's almost invariably better to get as much of your content onscreen in HTML as quickly as possible.
+A lot of JavaScript framework SSR approaches involve building a single-page app then hacking in server rendering, but we're going to start with plain HTML and try to progressively enhance it.

 It's also a good exercise in seeing what's going on under the hood -- in my day job I work on a moderately complex [React/Next.js](https://nextjs.org/) application, and there's a lot of magic that goes on under the surface.
 Understanding what your tools are doing for you is always useful.